-Lynn Arnold, RD, LD, teaches undergraduate nutrition classes at Keene State College and is the program coordinator for the Early Sprouts program.
+Lynn Arnold, RD, LD, teaches undergraduate nutrition classes at Keene State College and is the instructional designer and program coordinator for the Early Sprouts program.

 Dottie Bauer, EdD, is a professor of early childhood education at Keene State College and specializes in early childhood curriculum development and teacher preparation.
 She has a background in early childhood, special education, and human development.

-Karrie Kalich, PhD, is a registered dietitian and an associate professor in the department of health science at Keene State College.
+Karrie Kalich, PhD, is a registered dietitian and a dean in the School of Professional and Graduate Studies at Keene State College.
 She consults on health and nutrition topics and is devoted to conducting community-based research to help young children develop healthy eating habits.

 Deirdre McMartlin, MEd, is the academic program coordinator for the Child Development Center at Keene State College.
 Previous experience in the field includes teaching in preschool and kindergarten classrooms, child care administration and working with preservice teachers.